cjacker/opensource-toolchain-bouffalo-lab/README.md

      +------------+            +--------------------------------------+
 ```

-You can use 'BLDevCube' Linux version to make things easier, Sipeed already have a [good tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) here, please refer to [sipeed tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) on how to use 'BLDevCube' to program M1S Dock.
+You can use 'BLDevCube' Linux version to make things easier (but not easy for me), Sipeed already have a [good tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) here, please refer to [sipeed tutorial](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html) on how to use 'BLDevCube' to program M1S Dock.

 Here will explain how to program BL808 by command line: